-This unit disposes of condensate water through a 3/4 in.
-NPT fitting which exits through the base on the evaporator coil access side.
-See Fig. 3 and for location.
+Unit disposes of condensate water through a 3/4 in.
+NPT fitting which exits through the compressor access panel (See Fig. 2 and Fig. 3 for location).

 Condensate water can be drained directly onto the roof in rooftop installations (where permitted) or onto a gravel apron in ground level installations.
-Install a field-supplied 2-in.
-(51 mm) condensate trap at the end of condensate connection to ensure proper drainage.
+Install a field-supplied condensate trap at end of condensate connection to ensure proper drainage.
 Make sure that the outlet of the trap is at least 1 in.
-(25 mm) lower than the drain-pan condensate connection to prevent the pan from overflowing (See Fig. 7).
+(25 mm) lower than the drain-pan condensate connection to prevent the pan from overflowing (See Fig. 6).
 Prime the trap with water.
 When using a gravel apron, make sure it slopes away from the unit.